channchealysek/cs-tech-blog/README.md

  `[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)`

 ## Description
-The application for blog site which build with Node.js, Express,dotenv, sequelize handlebars and MySQL2
+The application for blog site which allow user to register and sigup. it's build with Node.js, Express,dotenv, sequelize handlebars and MySQL2.
+Tech blog allow user to post thier content and make comment with other posts by logning into their account only, and edit, delete account too.

 ## Table of Contents
 1. [Installation](#Installation)